Financial-Times/origami/MIGRATION.md

 +));
 ```

-The following Sass has been made private or removed and must not be used.
-Instead use the `oFooter` mixin with related options.
-Please contract the Origami team if there are any extra options required by your project:
+The following Sass mixins have been removed and must not be used.
+Instead use the `oFooter` mixin with related options:
-    - `$o-footer-matrix`
-    - `$o-footer-spacing-unit`
     - `oFooterBrandImage`
     - `oFooterMatrix`
     - `oFooterThemeDark`
     - `oFooterThemeLight`

+The following Sass variables have been removed without a direct replacement.
+Please contact the Origami team if your project relies on these:
+    - `$o-footer-image-base-url`
+    - `$o-footer-image-service-version`
+    - `$o-footer-matrix`
+    - `$o-footer-spacing-unit`

 All custom o-footer [colours and colour usecases](https://github.com/Financial-Times/o-footer/blob/v6.1.4/src/scss/_colors.scss) have also been removed.
 Please contact Origami if your project requires these colours.